QuestyFella/the-rocky-bot/README.md

 - Persistent storage of tasks
 - User-specific task management
 - Assign tasks to other users (admin only)
+- Assign tasks to all members of a role (admin only)
+- Remove tasks from all members of a role (admin only)
+- List tasks assigned to roles (admin only)
 - Restrict bot to specific channel (admin only)
 - Automatic due date reminders
+- Multi-server support

 ## Commands

 - `!task add [task]` - Add a new task
 - `!task assign @user [task]` - Assign a task to another user (admin only)
+- `!task assignrole @role [task]` - Assign a task to all members of a role (admin only)
+- `!task listrole @role` - List tasks assigned to a role (admin only)
+- `!task removerole @role` - Remove all tasks assigned to a role (admin only)
 - `!task setchannel #channel` - Set the channel where the bot operates (admin only)
 - `!task list` - List all your tasks in text format
 - `!task assigned` - List tasks assigned to you by others